Scientific: Ligustrum lucidum

 Soil: Some chlorosis in wet alkaline soils, well drained.

 Pruning: Best pruned in early to mid summer after bloom.
 Can be pruned in any manner.
 Sometimes sheared as large topiary.
-Sever renewal pruning to the ground works well to rejuvenate old glossy privet hedges.
+Severe renewal pruning to the ground (aka stooling) works well to rejuvenate old glossy privet hedges.

-Propagation: Seed (naturalizes in the southeast US), softwood cutting
+Propagation: Seed (has naturalized in the southeast United States), softwood cutting.

-Additional comments: Currently an old fashioned and neglected landscape plant from the era of ca. 1940-1960 landscapes designs.
-Like L. japonicum, this is a much used plant across the southern half of the United States.
-It makes an excellent small tree or large informal hedge.
-Fruit has medicinal value.
+Additional comments: Currently (and sadly), glossy privet is an old-fashioned and neglected Phoenix landscape plant from the long by-gone era of ca. 1940s to 1960s landscape designs.
+Like Ligustrum japonicum, this was once a popular and much-used plant in the desert Southwest including Phoenix.
+Even still though, it makes an excellent small tree or large informal hedge.